 Think about your initial reaction to the above two assertions.
 Depending on your walk of life, your gut reaction and thought process might differ.
-However, science (and history) has shown that confident authority figures.
+However, science (and history) has shown that humans have a propensity to be externally validated - we believe in and follow instructions from confident authority figures.
 Though the oildrum.com contributor is clearly confident, he certainly is not an authority figure, at least outside pike fishing circles.
 The Pope however, influences billions.
 With few exceptions, most voices advocating immediate steps for mitigating peak oil are not what society would perceive as 'authority figures'.